Breeze/breeze.github.io/doc-samples/web-api-odata.md

 We trust it's easy to read this HTML at a glance.

 - The view declares its master controller, "todolists", in "*Controller As*" style
-- Angular pulls in the three sub-views with "ng-Include"s
+- AngularJS pulls in the three sub-views with "ng-Include"s
 - The third *todolist-detail* view is repeated for each TodoList

 # The ViewModel and "*Controller As*" style